On this page

 Click the edit icon to change selected settings to override the Profile.

-Use the Advanced tab to apply a limit to determine the amount of bandwidth that a Display can consume.
+- Apply a limit to determine the amount of Bandwidth a Display can consume.

 Deleting a Display will remove it from the CMS entirely - this operation cannot be reversed.
 A deleted Display can be reconnected to the CMS by repeating the “Register” procedure which will create a new unique Display record.